caian-org/github-release.sh/docs/README.md

 ## Acknowledgements

-`release.sh` is highly inspired (by functionality or implementation) on these projects/scripts:
+`release.py` is highly inspired (by functionality or implementation) on these projects/scripts:

 - [`upload-github-release-asset.sh`][ugra] by [Stefan Buck][stefan]